Bogdanp/dramatiq/.github/ISSUE_TEMPLATE.md

 # Issues

 GitHub issues are for bugs.
-If you have questions, please ask them on the [discussion board](https://discuss.remoulade.io).
+If you have questions, please ask them on stac.

 ## Checklist